ucc23/ucc/_clusters/teutsch143b.md

 UTI_C_N_COL: "#cbe9c9"
 UTI_C_dens_COL: "#a6cab9"
 UTI_C_C3_COL: "#a6cab9"
-UTI_C_lit_COL: "#ffffe8"
+UTI_C_lit_COL: "#fff1d4"
 UTI_C_dup_COL: "#f2b9b4"
 UTI_C_N: 0.79
 UTI_C_dens: 1.0
 UTI_C_C3: 1.0
-UTI_C_lit: 0.5
+UTI_C_lit: 0.38
 UTI_C_dup: 0.11
 UTI_summary: |
     <b>Teutsch 143b</b> is a rich, very dense object of very high C3 quality.
 It is located at a moderate distance from the Sun, near the mid-plane.
-It is moderately studied in the literature.<br><br><span style="color: #99180f; font-weight: bold;">Warning: </span>This is likely a duplicate object, which shares a large percentage of members with at least one previously reported entry.
+It is poorly studied in the literature.<br><br><span style="color: #99180f; font-weight: bold;">Warning: </span>This is likely a duplicate object, which shares a large percentage of members with at least one previously reported entry.
 class3: |
     <span style="color: green; font-weight: bold;">A</span><span style="color: green; font-weight: bold;">A</span>
 r_50_val: 1.9